ethyde/workflow/CONTRIBUTING.md

   _Why:_

   > `git commit -a` will start an editor which lets you separate the subject from the body.
-Read more about it in _section 1.3_.
+Read more about it in [section 1.3](#writing-good-commit-messages).

 * Sync with remote to get changes you’ve missed.